victor-nerd/go-tarantool/README.md

 ## Options
 * Timeout - timeout for any particular request.
 If Timeout is zero request any request may block infinitely
 * Reconnect - timeout for between reconnect attempts.
 If Reconnect is zero, no reconnects will be performed
-* MaxReconnects - maximal number of reconnect failures after that we give it up
+* MaxReconnects - maximal number of reconnect failures after that we give it up.
+If MaxReconnects is zero, client will try to reconnect endlessly
 * User - user name to login tarantool
 * Pass - user password to login tarantool